 The chicane 3-6 grandstand is the silver grandstand at the chicane and the superior of the two.
 Its closer to the apex of the chicane at 3 and 4 in particular and from 5 and 6 is further away but has a more direct view as the cars approach head on.

-MID BUDGET TV SCREEN COVERED RESERVED SEATS OVERTAKING SPOT
+MID BUDGET TV SCREEN COVERED RESERVED SEATS OVERTAKING SPOTChicane 1-2 (Bronze)

 Bronze category Chicane 1-2 starts at the beginning of the breaking point and your view of the cars negotiating the chicane is of the side and rear.
 Its a fantastic place to witness the extraordinary breaking ability of an F1 car.

-MID BUDGET TV SCREEN COVERED RESERVED SEATS OVERTAKING SPOT
+MID BUDGET TV SCREEN COVERED RESERVED SEATS OVERTAKING SPOTLe Beausset (Bronze)

 The sweeping double apex right-hander of Le Beausset, is an unlikely area for wheel to wheel racing and the position of the grandstands quite a long way from the track all go to make this one of the weaker viewpoints at the circuit.